barisser/redmatter/readme.md

 Each node is a 'guardian'.
 It tells you where to go to find the next file/neighbor.
 But it also reports on its knowledge about the trustworthiness of others.
 This means
       - did they host the files they said they would host over the requisite amount of time
       - are they consistently lying / how much do i agree with them on everything.

 ##Hosting
 Each node may host files: a tuneable amount of data of course.

+##The ask-for-hosting cycle
+- start with a file, convert it deterministically to the right hash
+- send out "who should host this?" request.
+Request reverberates until nodes who cant find nearest neighbors offer to host.
+Originator gets a list of nodes who should host.
+List will be too long.
+Originator picks short list based on minimizing distance between node hashes and the file's hash.
+-